-KEY: USE LOW EST L EVEL INDICA TED FIRS T Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place .
-Level 2: Intensive Support St Appropriate Administration - appropriate when supports has put in place in the classroom to address behavior but the beha has continued to negatively affile learning of the students and o Level 3: Short Term be appropriate when supports have been p behavior is escalati offenses). n Suspension - interventions put in place but may and s the Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE C BEHAV LEVE 1 LEVEL LEVEL 3 LEVI 4 ENFORCEMENT FOR ADVICE Disrespectful Behavior • Making inappropriate gestures using profane or offensive langu • • Using verbal insults or put-dov or giving false information to sch • • • • Indecent Exposure, K to grade 3. • • • Indecent Exposure, grade 4 to 12. • • • • Dress Code Violation · Refer to dress code standards lis ted in Appendix A. • Guidance interventions only Drugs or Controlled Sub (at school, school-sponsored act incidents affecting the safety or community) ivities or when involved in L 1 • Under the influence (see spec cial note at end of matrix). • • • Possessing • • • • Distributing or selling (includes circumstances evincing intent to • • False Activation of a Fire e Alarm • K to grade 4. • • • Fire Department must be notified.
+Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.

+Level 2: Intensive Support Staff and Appropriate Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the students and others.

+Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).

+Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.

+learning of the students and others.
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Disrespectful Behavior • Making inappropriate gestures, symbols or comments, or using profane or offensive language, or indecent exposure. • • Using verbal insults or put-downs, or lying to, misleading or giving false information to school staff. • • • • Indecent Exposure, K to grade 3. • • • Indecent Exposure, grade 4 to 12. • • • • Dress Code Violation Refer to dress code standards listed in Appendix A. • Guidance interventions only● Drugs or Controlled Substance (at school, school-sponsored activities or when involved in incidents affecting the safety or welfare of the school community) • Under the influence (see special note at end of matrix). • • • Possessing • • • Distributing or selling (includes possession under circumstances evincing intent to sell). • • False Activation of a Fire Alarm • K to grade 4. • • • Fire Department must be notified.